 If you want to learn more about apple cider vinegar check out my article 9 Surprising Health Benefits of Apple Cider Vinegar for dogs.

 Cranberry concentrate (most commonly found in capsule form) can help to sooth UTI symptoms while encouraging healthy urinary tract function and providing healthy bladder support.
 It isn’t known for stopping incontinence, but I wanted to mention it as it’s a staple for urinary tract health.

-I first read about using Simplex F and Vasculin (next section) in a case study by Arthur Freedman, DVM titled “Nutritional Support for a Case of Canine Urinary Incontinence.”
+I first read about using Symplex F and Vasculin (next section) in a case study by Arthur Freedman, DVM titled “Nutritional Support for a Case of Canine Urinary Incontinence.”
 He details a case study of a 10 year old golden retriever with urinary incontinence.
 Both Proin and DES (conventional drugs) had not helped, and Proin had caused hypertension.

-Freeman’s article also mentions that in certain cases it is helpful to combine Simplex-F with a product called Vasculin.
+Freeman’s article also mentions that in certain cases it is helpful to combine Symplex-F with a product called Vasculin.
 Vasculin contains components that support muscles as well as B complex vitamins which enhance nerve conduction.

 Dr Peter Dobias has a great article on incontinent dog solutions titled “Natural Treatment of Urinary Incontinence in Dogs.”
 The article does a great job of helping natural pet owners understand reasons behind dog incontinence and why conventional medications not only ignore the root issue, but have horrible side effects.
 He sells a homeopathic remedy he calls Incontia.
 Incontia includes Phosphoric Acid 1M as well as a detailed protocol to help with symptoms of incontinence.

 For some dog owners, a chiropractic visit may identify alignment problems that, when adjusted, reduce pressure and swelling on nerves controlling the bladder muscles and thus help with their dog’s incontinence.